jarnok/twitter-analyzer/README.md

 # Known issues

 - Tests are currently missing
+- Warn messages in Webpack build
+- Non-fatal error message on backend WebSocket server thread startup
 - Some issues with special Unicode characters in tweets
 - Only supports tweets written in English (others are filtered)
 - No icon/animation to notify user a request is being processed
-- Styles are not optimized for low-resolution screens
+- Styles not optimized for low-resolution screens